thosgood/this-weeks-finds/markdown/101-151/week140.md

 x H x H, where "x" denotes the tensor product of Hilbert spaces.
 Concretely, we can think of states in T as complex functions on the product of 4 copies of S^3^.
-These complex functions need to satisfy some constraints, but let's not worry about those\....
+These complex functions need to satisfy some constraints, but let's not worry about those....

 Now let's "second quantize" the Hilbert space T. This is physics jargon for making a Hilbert space out of the algebra of polynomials on T